 5. Steam the Char Siu Bao:

-- In a large steamer over high heat, bring it to a boil.
-Transfer the bamboo steamer inside, cover the lid, and steam for 10 minutes.
+- In a large steamer over high heat, bring water to a boil.